23 Cheapest European Cities & Airports to Fly into in 2020

 Warsaw Chopin Airport (WAW)

-Warsaw is home to LOT Polish Airlines, but that one is rarely cheapest for trans-Atlantic flights.
-This used to be one of the cheaper cities to fly into Europe through, but as of 2016 it has moved to near the bottom of our cheap list.
+Warsaw is the home of LOT Polish Airlines, but that one is rarely the cheapest option for trans-Atlantic flights.
+Once upon a time, it used to be one of the cheaper cities to fly into Europe.

 Frankfurt, Germany